-Exemption for buy-back programmes and stabilisation
+Article 3 Exemption for buy-back programmes and stabilisation

-- 1. The prohibitions in Articles 9 and 10 of this Regulation do not apply to trading in own shares in buy-back programmes when the full details of the programme are disclosed prior to the start of trading, trades are reported as being part of the buy-back programme to the competent authority and subsequently disclosed to the public, and adequate limits with regards to price and volume are respected.
-Such trading must be carried out in accordance with the objectives specified in paragraph 2 and the measures specified in accordance with paragraph 4 of this Article. - 2.
-In order to benefit from the exemption provided for in this Article, the sole purpose of that buy-back programme must be to reduce the capital of an issuer (in value or in number of shares) or to meet obligations arising from any of the following:
+1. The prohibitions in Articles 9 and 10 of this Regulation do not apply to trading in own shares in buy-back programmes when the full details of the programme are disclosed prior to the start of trading, trades are reported as being part of the buy-back programme to the competent authority and subsequently disclosed to the public, and adequate limits with regards to price and volume are respected.
+Such trading must be carried out in accordance with the objectives specified in paragraph a and the regulatory technical standards referred to in paragraph 2c of this Article.

+1a.
+In order to benefit from the exemption provided for in this Article, a buy-back programme shall comply with conditions for buy-back programmes laid down in the regulatory technical standards referred to in paragraph 3b.
+In addition, the sole purpose of that buy-back programme must be to reduce the capital of an issuer (in value or in number of shares) or to meet obligations arising from any of the following: